 Designed, taught and assessed by our team of legal professionals, successful completion of this online course provides you with a nationally-accredited legal qualification.

 This is our entry level course which could be suited to whether or not you have previous legal experience and irrespective of whether or not you’re currently working in law.

 $249 per task (total of 10 tasks)

 This course is provided by online flexible learning.
 You can start whenever you choose and after that you can study whenever it suits you from wherever you choose.

 The time allowed to complete this course is up to 12 months.
 The estimated total hours of study to complete this course are 430-1200 hours.

 All fees in relation to the study of this course are included in the above Course Fees.
-The only additional fees for this course are for a replacement Certificate of Completion/Statement of Attainment ($47.50 per item) or when you apply for re-assessment of one of your Assessments ($47.50).
+The only extra fees are for a replacement Certificate of Completion/Statement of Attainment ($47.50 per item) or when you apply for re-assessment of an assessment ($47.50).